-After eight years of one percent rises, it was finally announced that the NHS budget will be increasing by £20 billion a year, which is 3.4 percent higher than previous years.
-Although this is a significant increase, many analysts wonder if it will be enough as budget has been so tight over the past decade.
+After eight years of one percent rises, it was finally announced that the NHS budget will be increasing by £20 billion a year, which is 3.4% higher than previous years.
+Although this is a significant increase, many analysts wonder if it’ll be enough as the budget has been so tight over the past decade.
 This has led to many reports of the quality deteriorating.

-For instance, hospital waiting times had increased, with the number of people waiting nearly 18 weeks for appointments increasing by 35 percent over the past year.
-Last year, it was found that almost three quarters of hospitals in England had patients waiting more than 100 days to be discharged, even when they were medically fit to leave.
+For instance, hospital waiting times have increased, with the number of people waiting nearly 18 weeks for appointments increasing by 35% over the past year.
+Last year, it was found that almost three-quarters of hospitals in England had patients waiting more than 100 days to be discharged, even when they were medically fit to leave.

 Provide Patient Entertainment Systems to Boost Their Hospital Experience

 Modern patient entertainment systems, however, are much more advanced, convenient and digitally inclusive.
-For instance, they can not only watch live TV, but stream videos on demand, listen to music, access premium channels like Sky Sports and more, on the device of their choosing.
-This helps to boost their happiness.
+For instance, they can’t only watch live TV, they can also:

 It’s not just entertainment either.
 These sophisticated systems also allow patients to access vital information related to their healthcare.
 This means they can stay in the loop with what’s going on in regards to their treatment without needing to ask the medical staff for updates.